TomTom Rider Motorcycle

 The switch does not work like a traditional, sliding, on/off

 switch.
 Apparently, the owner is supposed to press the rubber

 with a fingernail to turn it on or off, but ours is extremely

 try it.
 There seems to be no consistent method of pressure or

 location to get it to work.
-It takes an
+It takes an extraordinary amount

-unit on or off.
+on or off.
 Broken fingernails and lots of frustration are the

 It can literally take us over 30 seconds of pressing, prodding

 and cursing whenever we want to turn the Rider on or off.
-We have not
+We

-tried several different styles of gloves.
+gloves, and we tried several different styles of gloves.
 Since

 our unit was one of the first sold in the U.S.A., it's possible

 run, but until then, we consider this to be a serious flaw.

 The other problem is with the touch screen.
 TomTom claims

 that the Rider has a "drive mode tailored for simple touch-screen

 operation with gloves on [sic]."
 Although we found

 some of the menu choices are relatively easy to make when wearing

 motorcycle gloves (specifically the ones that use large icons),

 a "Navigate to" address, are virtually impossible

 because the choices are too close together for accurate selection

 when wearing thick motorcycle gloves.
-Therefore, we recommend setting
+Therefore, we recommend

-of any menu choices during the ride.
+the selection of any menu choices during the ride.

 What's In the Box